 This little guy is my workhorse for all the lightweight services I actually use daily:

-It's pretty impressive that this tiny computer can handle all of this smoothly.
-The power consumption is minimal, and it's become my go-to for testing new services before I decide if they're worth keeping around.
+The Pi handles all of this smoothly.
+The power consumption is minimal, and it's useful for testing new services before I decide if they're worth keeping around.

 Bmax B2 - The Media Server